 Pain is a subjective feeling, so patients will have different experiences with each procedure.
 Hair transplantation is always done under local anesthesia and with an oral sedative, so pain during the procedure is minimal and mostly related to receiving the local anesthesia on the scalp.

 It’s important to remember that there is no fixed cost for hair transplants.
 The cost of most hair transplant surgeries is calculated by a range of grafts needed for coverage of the area of thinning hair.
-At Yaker, both FUT and FUE range from $8 to $9 per graft, depending on the size of each case.
+At YAKER Hair Restoration, both FUT and FUE procedures are $8 per graft.

 FUT and FUE techniques will provide each patient with incredibly youthful results.
 You should consider FUT if your main goal is to achieve maximum fullness from hair restoration.
 However, if you want a faster healing time and avoid the linear donor scar from FUT, Follicular Unit Extraction (FUE) might be a better option.